Ourworldofdreams/Elijah-Portfolio/index.md

 I am a dedicated IT professional with hands-on experience in SOC operations, phishing analysis, malware forensics, and IT support.
 My passion lies in building robust security systems, threat detection, and ensuring strong network defense.

-**This portfolio showcases my technical projects, certifications, and skills as I continue to grow and contribute to the ever-evolving world of cybersecurity.**
+**This portfolio showcases my technical projects, certifications, and skills as I continue to grow and contribute in the world of cybersecurity.**

 ---